- Découvertes

 Preparation of the base:

-Preparation of almond-blueberry ice cream:
+Preparation of the almond-blueberry ice cream:

 - In a saucepan, heat the blueberries with the sugar and lemon juice until the fruit is tender and the sugar is dissolved.
 Blend the mixture until smooth.
-Let cool.
+Let it cool.

 - Pour this mixture over the biscuit base in the mold.
-Smooth the surface with a spatula and place in the freezer for at least 4 hours or until the log is set.
+Smooth the surface with a spatula and place in the freezer for at least 4 hours or until the log is well set.

-Preparation of the dark chocolate coulis:
+Preparation of the dark chocolate sauce: